piscis/piscis/README.md

 - :books: I’m currently learning new stuff about VueJS, Nuxt3 and Typescript
 - :bowtie: *2023 Goals:* Contribute more to Open Source projects
-- :building_construction: I’m currently working on PHP and NestJS applications
+- :building_construction: I’m currently working on PHP, Nuxt3, VueJS applications

 ### 📫 How to reach me: